Nathan5424/BIO439_Exam_4/Exam_4_Documentation.md

-# Exam 4 Documentation
+## Exam_4_Documentation

+This short document explains how my script works, how I chose to store the k-mers and their context, how I handled edge cases, and how I made sure everything was counted correctly without duplication.

+---

-## 1. Data Structures Used to Store k-mers and Their Context
+### 1. How I Stored the K-mers and Context

-The main data structure used in this script is a **nested dictionary**.
-Each k-mer is stored as a key in a dictionary, and its value is another dictionary that holds:
-- The total count of that k-mer (`"count"`)
+To keep track of each k-mer and the character that follows it, I used a **nested dictionary** in Python.
+The outer dictionary uses the k-mer string as the key.
+Each value is another dictionary with two parts:
+- `"count"`: how many times that exact k-mer shows up in the input sequence
-- A dictionary (`"next"`) of characters that follow that k-mer, along with how many times each one occurs
+- `"next"`: a dictionary that stores how many times each base (A, T, G, or C) came directly after the k-mer in the original sequence

+This structure makes it easy to look up a k-mer and see both how often it occurs and what tends to come next in the sequence.

-Example:
+#### Example:
 ```python
 {
   "GAA": {